ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 Running STAR to align ( or map ) the reads and optionaly filter and sort them.

-In contrast to most atools, STAR does not have a help function. running STAR -h or STAR --help will result in an error.
-For information on what arguments to use you can or need to use have a look at the
+In contrast to most tools, STAR does not have a help function. running STAR -h or STAR --help will result in an error.
+For information on what arguments to use you can use have a look at the
 [STAR manual.](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf).